Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Proposed Method

-Using Lemma \ref{lemma:conj_symm}, we can save significant time by only computing the matrix-vector multiplications on half of the frontal slices in the Fourier domain and using the complex conjugate to find the others.
+Following from the result in \cite{grouse_greedy_step}, we use a greedy step size $\eta_k = \arctan(\|\gammab_k\|/\|\wb_k\|)$ on each Grassmannian.
+This choice of step size adaptively changes based on the FSM fit to the data, growing proportionally based on the angle between the projection and its residual.
+Using principles of conjugate symmetry of the FFT, we can save time by only computing the matrix-vector multiplications on half of the frontal slices in the Fourier domain and using the complex conjugate to find the others.